KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

    Simple grid of cards

-.. tip:: You can find the full source code of the tutorial in `gitlab <https://invent.kde.org/dkardarakos/kirigami-tutorial>`_.
+.. tip:: You can find the full source code of the tutorial at `invent.kde.org <https://invent.kde.org/dkardarakos/kirigami-tutorial>`_.

 As a last step we will add some dummy functionality to each card.
 In particular, a "call" action will be added.
-Nevertheless, instead of a real call a passive notification will be displayed.
+Nevertheless, instead of a real call, a passive notification will be displayed.
 So, let's change the card Component to the below:

 ::